FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/t_rollback_zos.md

 ## Use the A13RBACK

-Use the A13RBACK to restore the executable file library, USS Copilot and USS <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> environment.
+Use the A13RBACK to restore the executable file library, USS Copilot and USS {{< TransferCFT/securerelayname  >}} environment.
 This JCL executes the following three JCLs:

 -   A13RSTOR: Restores the Transfer CFT Load library.
 -   A13UCOPR: Restores the Transfer CFT USS Copilot environment.
--   A13UXSRR: Restores the Transfer CFT USS <span class="mc-variable suite_variables.SecureRelayName variable">Secure Relay</span> environment.
+-   A13UXSRR: Restores the Transfer CFT USS {{< TransferCFT/securerelayname >}} environment.

 Before submitting the JOB configure the following JCL in automatic mode: